net-lisias-kspu/ContractConfigurator/Parameters.md

         // Number of passengers to load onto the ship.
         // Default = 1
         count = 1

+        // Start index in the SpawnPassengers behaviour
+        // Default = 0
+        index = 0

         // Text to use for the parameter
         // Default Passengers loaded : <count>